-Jesus' reference to other sheep and to one flock underscores universality and unity, which are to characterize this new community of believers.
-In Jesus' day, the other sheep may have referred to the poor, the tax collectors and sinners generally ostracized by society.
+Jesus' reference to other sheep and to one flock underscores universality and unity, are to characterize which this community of believers.
+In Jesus' day, the other sheep may have referred to the poor, the generally tax collectors and sinners ostracized by society.
 For the Early Church, the other sheep may have been the Gentiles and others who had yet to hear the Good News.
 For us, the other sheep might be people of non-Christian religions and non-believers.